About Us

 Joule Bergerson

 Joule Bergerson is an Associate Professor in the Department of Chemical and Petroleum Engineering at the University of Calgary.
-She is also the Canada Research Chair in Energy Technology Assessment.
-Joule is the lead researcher on the open-source tool, the Petroleum Refinery Lifecycle Inventory Model (PRELIM), which was released in April 2015, and has been adopted as part of the Oil Climate Index plus Gas (OCI⁺).
-Her research centers on the use of modern hybrid life-cycle assessment techniques to assess the economy-wide impacts, including greenhouse gas emissions, of current and proposed oil sands projects. projects.
-These techniques will help prioritize research and development activities, by identifying technologies – or optimal combinations of technologies – that would provide particularly large life-cycle benefits.
-Dr. Bergerson’s primary research interests are systems-level analysis for policy and decision making of energy system investment and management.
-The focus of her work is developing tools and frameworks for the assessment of prospective technology options and their policy implications from a life-cycle perspective.
+She is also the Canada Research Chair in Energy Technology Assessment and a member of the Royal Society of Canada College of New Scholars, Artists, and Scientists.
+Bergerson is the foundational developer on the open-source tool, the Petroleum Refinery Lifecycle Inventory Model (PRELIM), which was released in April 2015, and has been adopted as part of the OCI⁺.
+Bergerson’s primary research interests are systems-level analysis for policy and decision making of energy system investment and management.
+The focus of her work is developing LCA tools and frameworks for the assessment of prospective technology options and their policy implications from a life-cycle perspective.

 Jonathan Koomey

-Jonathan Koomey’s research focuses on the economics of reducing greenhouse gas emissions and the effects of information technology on resource use.
+Jonathan Koomey is the founder of Koomey Analytics where he focuses on the economics of reducing GHG emissions and the effects of information technology on resource use.
 From 2016 to 2018, Koomey was a lecturer in Earth Systems, from 2012 to 2016 he was a research fellow, and from 2004 to 2012 he was a consulting professor, all at Stanford University.
 For over two decades, he worked at the Lawrence Berkeley National Laboratory and has been a visiting professor at Stanford University, Yale University, and the University of California Berkeley’s Energy and Resources Group.
 Koomey holds master’s and doctoral degrees from the Energy and Resources Group at the University of California, Berkeley, and a bachelor’s in history and science from Harvard University.
 He is the author or co-author of nine books and more than 200 articles and reports, including Turning Numbers into Knowledge: Mastering the Art of Problem Solving, and Cold Cash Cool Climate: Science-Based Advice for Ecological Entrepreneurs (both published by Analytics Press).

 RMI OCI⁺ Team Members